Mirana-19/html-css-team-project/README.md

 ## Description

-The landing page has adaptive layout with 3 breaking points (375, 768, 1440
-pixels) and responsive (between 320 and 375 pixels).
-Markup is compliant with HTML semantics.
-Images are adapted for different screen sizes and pixel density.
-Links from header smoothly scroll to corresponding sections.
-Side navigation menu is implemented in mobile version.
-Subscription form has implemented basic validation.
+The landing page features an adaptive layout with breakpoints at 375, 768, and 1440 pixels, ensuring responsiveness for screens between 320 and 375 pixels wide.<br>The markup adheres to HTML semantics, and images are optimized for various screen sizes and pixel densities.<br>Links in the header smoothly scroll to their respective sections, and a mobile version includes a side navigation menu.<br>Additionally, the subscription form now includes basic validation, such as verifying valid email addresses and ensuring names are between 2 and 16 characters in length.

 ## Aim of the project